Frequently Asked Questions

 I accept self-pay/private pay clients.

-Additionally, I am an in-network provider with BlueShield of Northeastern New York (BSNENY) and CDPHP commercial plans.
+Additionally, I am an in-network provider for BlueShield of Northeastern New York (BSNENY) and CDPHP commercial plans.
 Please verify your behavioral health benefits by asking your insurance carrier about any deductible and copay responsibilities, as well as any limits on the number of visits covered per calendar year.
+Please note: I am not an in-network provider for any government or state-run programs, including Medicaid or Medicare.

-If you don’t have BSNENY or CDPHP, you could elect to private pay or ask your insurance carrier about your out-of-network (OON) behavioral health benefits.
+If you don’t have BSNENY or CDPHP commerical plans, you could elect to private pay or ask your insurance carrier about your out-of-network (OON) behavioral health benefits.
 For clients who utilize their OON benefits, I’ll provide you with an electronic receipt/bill for you to submit to your insurance carrier.